sokolov-teach/OBS-viewer-subscriber-counter/README.md

 2. Type the following command and press Enter:
 `pip install requests`

-If pip is not recognized, you can try specifying the full path to the pip executable or use the Python executable to install the package like so:
+If pip is not recognized, you can try use the Python executable to install the package like so:
 `python3 -m pip install requests`

 ### Setup Guide